 Among his many skills, Lecter also has a knack for interior design.
 In the movies, we don’t really see his chambers, but in the TV show, many scenes take place at Hannibal’s lavishly decorated place in Baltimore.

 His imposing family house which keeps Lecter’s dark secretes is done mostly in the European style.
 Except for having a natural aesthetic taste, he probably read at least one good book on interior design.

 In the movies and especially in the TV show you can see Hannibal dressed to kill every single time.
-I suspect it’s not only because of love of beauty and all things Italian, but also because an exquisite suit helps to create an air of stately authority among others.
+I suspect it’s not only because of the love of beauty and all things Italian but also because an exquisite suit helps to create an air of stately authority among others.

 Thomas Wolfe, the writer, famously dons his elaborate white suits to “disarm” people.
 Lecter uses the same strategy, and he probably owns a book on permanent fashion.